 - Building China’s Telecommunications Network

 As well as holding a permanent seat on the United Nations Security Council, which gives it veto power, China is a member of many international organisations and forums, including monetary and financial organisations, educational, scientific and sporting and cultural organisations.
-A full list of organisations in which the PRC is represented is here:
+A full list of organisations in which the PRC is represented is here: The PRC in International Organizations (PDF).

 For further reading on China’s involvement in international forums see the resources below: